Simple Halloween safety tips

 - Walk on the sidewalk whenever possible.
 If there is no sidewalk, walk on the side of the road facing traffic.

-- Work his way up one side of the street and then start on the other.
-Tell him not to criss-cross back and forth across the street.
+- Work their way up one side of the street and then start on the other.
+Tell them not to criss-cross back and forth across the street.

 You can make Halloween safe for other kids by: